 Estimated 3-Year Savings: $1,700,000

-Summary: George Washington University is receiving an award to improve care for about 300 patients on peritoneal dialysis in Washington, D.C., and eventually in Philadelphia and Southern Maryland.
+Summary: George Washington University received an award to improve care for 300 patients on peritoneal dialysis in Washington, D.C., and eventually in Virginia and Maryland.
 The intervention will use telemedicine to offer real-time, continuous, and interactive health monitoring to improve patient safety and treatment.
 The model will train a dialysis nurse workforce in prevention, care coordination, team-based care, telemedicine, and the use of remote patient data to guide treatment for co-morbid, complex patients.
-This approach is expected to improve patient access to care, adherence to treatment, self-management, and health outcomes, reducing cost of care for peritoneal dialysis patients with complex health care needs by reducing overall hospitalization days with estimated savings of approximately $1.7 million.
+This approach is expected to improve patient access to care, adherence to treatment, self-management, and health outcomes, while reducing cost of care for peritoneal dialysis patients with complex health care needs by reducing overall hospitalization days with estimated savings of approximately $1.7 million.
 Over the three-year period, George Washington University’s program will train an estimated three health care workers and create an estimated three new jobs.
 These workers will provide clinical support and health monitoring via the web to home dialysis patients.